googleapis/api-linter/docs/index.md

 understanding API guidance.

-Each linter rule has its own [rule documentation][], and rules can be [configured](./configuration.md) using a config file, or in a proto file itself.
+Each linter rule has its own [rule documentation][], and rules can be [configured][configuration] using a config file, or in a proto file itself.

 ## Installation